Basisvisualisierung/vt-map-service/README.md

 ### Prerequisites

-First you need to install a current version of Python 3 and the pip.
+First you need to install a current version of Python 3 and pip.

 ### Installation